 You’ve probably read a lot of blog posts and watched many videos about natural hair growth tips by now.
-But just incase you feel like none of these tips work for you and are wondering why your hair is still not growing after doing your best, this blog post might answer all your burning hair growth questions.
+But just in case you feel like none of these tips work for you and are wondering why your hair is still not growing after doing your best, this blog post might answer all of your burning hair growth questions.

 That’s why in this post, I will be breaking down, step by step, how to grow your hair in the simplest and easiest way possible.

 But unlike other blog posts out there, I will be diving deep into the science and technicalities of hair growth, so that you have a better understanding of the mechanics of hair growth.

 I always provide the “whys” of a problem before I can start sharing the “whats” and “hows”.
 I believe this is the best way to solve a problem and avoid future occurrences.

 FYI, I know this is a LONG blog post, probably the longest you will ever read about hair growth.
 But I want to make sure I answer all of your hair growth questions in one post, rather than sending you all over the place.

 I will however provide related posts that I’ve written about hair care so that you can have a more comprehensive knowledge about natural hair growth.

 Hi, I’m Adeola and this is my hair growth progress when I began my natural hair journey.
 You can read my hair story HERE, it explains why I started this blog to help other Naturalistas like yourself to achieve your hair goals.

 To get the most out of this blog post, I recommend reading through everything once and then going back to read the related post.
 This way, you can stay on one page without being distracted.
 I’ve included the related posts so that you will have a comprehensive understanding about natural hair growth.

 RELATED POST: How To Achieve Your Natural Hair Goals This Year